ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ick, sharp way: ‘I want 4000 locks, no two
-alike, no one key to open another lock, and
-three extra keys for each lock—16,000 in all;
-and I want them in three months.’’
-‘All
-right; [ can do the job.”
-“Have you any
-means to carry out the contract?’ ‘*‘ Not a
-cent.’ ‘*Then how do you expect to be able
-to take it?’
-“Lexpect you to lend me the
-money.”’
-Mr. Ralston looked at the man, gave
-him one searching glance, and, seeing in him
-the right stuff, said, ‘‘ All right; I&#x27;ll do it,
-Come here to-morrow morning, sign the con-
-tract, and get the money.”
-The man carried
-out the contract to the letter.

 The great American inventions, which have
 been adopted all over the world, are the follow-